How to Become an Electrician in North Carolina

 Types of Electrical Licenses in North Carolina

 The type of license stipulates the type of work you can perform as an electrician in the state.
 North Carolina has three broad categories: limited, intermediate, and unlimited.
 Each of these allows the licensees to work on residential, commercial, or industrial electrical projects.
-Contractors are only restricted by the value of the project and experience in the field.

 North Carolina has seven restricted licenses.
 An electrician who holds a restricted license is only permitted to work within the scope of that license.

-Here are more details about the different license types and the scope of work permitted under each:
+Here are more details about the different license types and the scope of work permitted under each.

 • Residential Single-Family Dwelling (SP-SSFD): This is a restricted license that permits electrical work on single-family residences only.
 To qualify for this designation, you need a minimum of two years of hands-on experience with at least one year of primary experience.